balanced/billy/docs/source/api_reference.rst

 Customer
 --------

 An entity for customer to your service.
-Before the first time of charging or paying out, a corresponding `customer record in Balanced`_ system will be created.
+Before the first time of debiting or crediting, a corresponding `customer record in Balanced`_ system will be created.
 If you want to map an existing customer in Balanced, you can set the `processor_uri` to the URI of customer in balanced.